matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 Therefore, for each block, the zkSync Era sequencer defines the following dynamic parameters:

 - `gasPrice`: the price, in gwei, of a unit of gas.
-- `gasPerPubdata`: amount of `gas` for publishing one byte of data to Ethereum.
+- `gasPerPubdata`: the amount of `gas` for publishing one byte of data on Ethereum.

 :::warning Important
 - Only L2 storage slot updates are published on L1.